ljmzt/gan-resnet-cat/README.md

 It is interesting to see that the WGAN-GP behaves the best in this check.
 However, because it is not as efficient (about 30-50% slower) than SNGAN, so I will stick with SNGAN for the cat pictures for now.

 ## Generated cat pictures
-The training set has ~10,000 pictures and resized to 64x64.
+The training set has ~10,000 pictures and has been resized to 64x64.
 The model and the training parameters are from Miyato et al. (2018), especially their Fig 8 and Table 4.
-The training takes about 1-2 min on a GPU, so takes a while to train.
+The training takes about 1-2 min on a GPU per epoch, so takes a while to train.
 I have tried to make the codes as compact as possible.
 The main codes are the models\_resnet.py and trainer.py.
 Example of how to use them is in gan-resnet-cat.ipynb.
 The post-analysis.ipynb shows the convergence and some sampled figures.
 The training seems converge after 400 epoches.
 I also make the lr smaller and continue the training for another 400 but is not improving that much.

 Here are some generated cat pictures